 We don’t use back muscles much because punching bags will hold us after every strike.
 However, after you miss a punch, in order to have balance you will use back muscles during sparring.
 Actually, shadow boxing is another and the best place for practicing it.
 Because unlike sparring no one will try punching your face and it will definitely help your back muscles to coordinate better with other muscle groups.

 8. Warm up and Cool Down with it

-In any sports, warming up is essential and we do warm up exercises particularly for our training type.
-Whether you spar or do punching bag training, you do same movements in shadow boxing.
+In any sport, warming up is essential and we do warm up exercises particularly for our training type.
+Whether you spar or do punching bag training, you do the same movements in shadow boxing.
 So it is a great way to warm up those muscles.

 Also after finishing boxing training, you can do shadow boxing at a lower intensity to cool down.
 Again it is perfect because we train all those same muscle groups in the same way.

 Even though you wear most protective boxing gloves, which you can find these and their other features on here, you can have bruises during punching bag training.
 And if your pair doesn’t have wrist support, your wrist can have a serious injury.
 Also when you do sparring, there can be cuts and most likely you will get some bruises.